Distance: 19 km

 When you drive south of Whitehorse, you can't miss this formidable mountain looming in the distance.
-Mount Lorne offers views of Whitehorse, Grey Mountain, Marsh Lake, Bennett Lake, McConnell Lake, Cowley Lake, and numerous peaks across the Klondike highway.
+Mount Lorne offers views of Whitehorse, Grey Mountain, Marsh Lake, Bennett Lake, McConnell Lake, Cowley Lake, and numerous peaks across the South Klondike Highway.

 Download GPS Data for this trail

 View Fullscreen Map

-From Whitehorse, drive south to the Carcross Cutoff and turn right onto the Klondike Highway.
+From Whitehorse, drive south to the Carcross Cutoff and turn right onto the South Klondike Highway.
 Drive south for about 18 km.
 Two kilometers after the Annie Lake Road turnoff (on the right) will be Bear Creek.
-There is a parking spot immediately after Bear Creek on the left side of the highway.
+There is a parking spot immediately after Bear Creek on the left and right side of the highway.

-The trailhead is on the other side of Bear Creek from where you parked (the north side).
+The trailhead is on the north side of the highway (left side of Bear Creek, looking upstream).
 The trail starts by following Bear Creek for 50 m and then tucks into the trees.
 Very soon there is a 'T' junction in the path - turn right, as left leads to a house.

 The trail will follow beside Bear Creek for about 1 km and then it turns off into the trees.
 The path wanders through dark spruce trees, and is lined with soft yellow-green moss and wildflowers.
 After 5.5 km from the trailhead, you will reach an old trapper's cabin.
 Up until here, the trail has a relatively moderate elevation gain and is wide and easy to follow.

 Once a the cabin, stop for a view of the valley below.
 Then, leave the wide main trail and look for a narrow path behind the cabin in the trees which climbs steeply upwards.
-You will soon leave the trees and be surrounded with waist high birch and willow shrubs.
-The path is hard to follow at times, but will eventually make its way to the top of the ridge where the brush thins out.
+You will soon leave the trees with the trail running through waist high birch and willow shrubs.
+The trail will eventually get you up to the top of the ridge where the brush thins out.

 The top of the treeless ridge is a nice viewpoint.
 Follow this ridge right up to the first summit which is identifiable by its black, rocky surface.
 The first summit is steep and requires some scrambling.
 The easiest route to the top is around the left side of the peak.